SinTan1729/chhoto-url/README.md

 [See here.](./CLI.md)

 # 3rd Party Tools
 The following tools are 3rd party, and are not supported officially.
-If you have any problems with them, please file and issue to the respective repos.
+If you have any problems with them, please file an issue to the respective repos.
 ## Browser extension
 There's an (unofficial) browser extension maintained by @SolninjaA for shortening URLs easily using Chhoto URL.